Security-Onion-Solutions/securityonion-docs/alerts.rst

 - Enabling the ``Acknowledged`` toggle will only show alerts that have previously been acknowledged by an analyst.

-- Enabling the ``Escalated`` toggle will only show alerts that have previously been escalated by an analyst to :ref:`hive`.
+- Enabling the ``Escalated`` toggle will only show alerts that have previously been escalated by an analyst to :ref:`cases`.

 Automatic Refresh Interval
 --------------------------